garylirocks/quickrefs/azure-networking.markdown

 #### Usage scenarios

-- With firewall and SD-WAN appliances, need to be configured as BGP peers
+- With firewall and SD-WAN appliances
+  - They need to be configured as BGP peers

   ![Azure Route Server scenario NVAs](./images/azure_route-server-scenario-nvas.png)

+- With network gateways
+  - By default, the gateways do not exchange routes with each other
-- With network gateways, no need to configure peering, you should enable "Branch-to-branch" traffic
+  - With route server, no need to configure peering, but should enable "Branch-to-branch" traffic
+  - See detailed explanation in this video https://youtu.be/Pg7dGDwNNPU?si=226jygTmqyHr4VxB

   ![Azure Route Server scenario expressroute and VPN gateways](./images/azure_route-server-scenario-expressroute-vpn-gateways.png)